UBC-MDS/DSCI_522_Group-308_Used-Cars/doc/used_cars_report.md

 Previously, we ran it on half of the training data which took us around 4 hours to train and resulted in 0.816 score.
-We were now able to run it on a full training dataset (taking approximately 12 hours), which improved the score by 0.013 (not much for such a big increase of training time, but still an improvement)
+We were now able to run it on a full training dataset (taking approximately 12 hours), which improved the score by 0.013 (not much for such a big increase in training time, but still an improvement)

 The ultimate end goal is to eventually create a command-line tool for